trychlos/pwix-accounts-ui/maintainer/Interfaces.md

 We so MUST find a way to not modify these classes names, or to give up with Interface usage in Meteor application (which would be the very last option).

-As of 2023- 2-15 and Meteor 2.10, a work-around is to build the deployed bundle with the `--debug` flag.
+As of 2023- 2-15 and Meteor 2.10, a temporary work-around is to build the deployed bundle with the `--debug` flag.

+As of 2023- 2-19 and Meteor 2.10, the only found work-around is to just build the bundle without any minification.
+Unfortunately this option applies to the whole application.

+So decision is taken to get rid of the Interfaces, and come back to the good old DOM components system (todo #45).

+The interface code is nonetheless kept in `interfaces` git branch.

 ### Minification in Meteor